Biblicism can’t get you where you want to go

 But let me back up.
 Consider Catholic doctrine on sexual and procreative ethics.
 What Rome teaches is quite clear:

-• No abortion.
+No abortion.

-• No cloning.
+No cloning.

-• No IVF.
+No IVF.

-• No artificial contraception of any kind.
+No artificial contraception of any kind.

-• No self-abuse.
+No self-abuse.

-• No sexual activity whatsoever besides intercourse between one man and one woman who are married to each other, an action that (by definition, given the above) is intrinsically and necessarily open to new life.
+No sexual activity whatsoever besides intercourse between one man and one woman who are married to each other, an action that (by definition, given the above) is intrinsically and necessarily open to new life.

-Unless I’m mistaken, Matt affirms each of these six components of Catholic teaching, albeit on different grounds (partially shared with Rome, partially not).
+Unless I’m mistaken, Matt affirms each of these seven components of Catholic teaching, albeit on different grounds (partially shared with Rome, partially not).
 Further, he believes this teaching as a whole is simply and clearly biblical.
 It’s biblical teaching, not “Roman” or “magisterial” teaching.

 I’m not going to argue with Matt about whether that’s true.
 What I’d like to share instead is an anecdote.
 Here it is:

-I have never once, in my entire life, met a single person who believes (much less practices) the foregoing six propositions except (a) Roman Catholic Christians, (b) Christians with a theological graduate degree, and/or (c) Christian writers who cover sexual ethics and public policy.
+I have never once, in my entire life, met a single person who believes (much less practices) the foregoing seven propositions except (a) Roman Catholic Christians, (b) Christians with a theological graduate degree, and/or (c) Christian writers who cover sexual ethics and public policy.

 In the case of (b) and (c), it’s worth adding that such persons, who are occasionally Protestant or Orthodox, have always and without exception been exposed in a direct and sustained manner to historic Roman magisterial teaching on sexual ethics.